RasaHQ/rasa/README.md

 * minor release (second version part increases): 1.1.3 -> 1.2.0
 * major release (first version part increases): 1.2.0 -> 2.0.0

-*Release steps*:
+### Cutting a Major or Minor release

 1. Make sure all dependencies are up to date (**especially Rasa SDK**)
     - For Rasa SDK that means first creating a [new Rasa SDK release](https://github.com/RasaHQ/rasa-sdk#steps-to-release-a-new-version) (make sure the version numbers between the new Rasa and Rasa SDK releases match)
     - Once the tag with the new Rasa SDK release is pushed and the package appears on [pypi](https://pypi.org/project/rasa-sdk/), the dependency in the rasa repository can be resolved (see below).
 2. Switch to the branch you want to cut the release from (`master` in case of a major / minor, the current feature branch for micro releases)
-    - Update the `rasa-sdk` entry in `pyproject.toml` with the new release version and run `poetry update`.
+    - If there is an updated `rasa-sdk` dependency, update the `rasa-sdk` entry in `pyproject.toml` with the new release version and run `poetry update`.
 This creates a new `poetry.lock` file with all dependencies resolved.
     - Commit the changes with `git commit -am "bump rasa-sdk dependency"` but do not push them.
 They will be automatically picked up by the following step.
 3. Run `make release`
 4. Create a PR against master or the release branch (e.g. `1.2.x`)